-A high-affinity folate binding protein in human urine.
+A high-affinity folate binding protein in human amniotic fluid.
 Radioligand binding characteristics, immunological properties and molecular size

 - Views Icon Views

 - PDF LinkPDF

 - Share Icon Share

 Jan Holm, Steen Ingemann Hansen, Mimi Høier-Madsen; A high-affinity folate binding protein in human amniotic fluid.
 Radioligand binding characteristics, immunological properties and molecular size.
 Biosci Rep 1 February 1990; 10 (1): 79–85. doi: https://doi.org/10.1007/BF01116855

 Download citation file: